itsschwer/pseudo-enchantments/README.md

 #### `revoke_fire_kill_extra`
 Revokes the advancement `fire_kill_extra`.

-Used by the advancement `fire_kill_extra` to reward the recipient with an *Extinguish* scroll 10% of the time the player fulfills the advancment.
+Used by the advancement `fire_kill_extra` to reward the recipient with an *Extinguish* scroll 10% of the time the player fulfills the advancement conditions (and does not have an item with *Extinguish* in their inventory).

 #### `tick`
 The main update loop.
 Handles the *Extinguish* effect.
 Refer to *[Technical](#technical)*.

 Initialises from `load`.

+#### **kitsune**
+- `kitsune/enchant_check`
+    - Uses predicate `enchantable` to check if held item can be 'blessed' with *Extinguish*
+    - Checks if blessing material is an *Extinguish* scroll
+- `kitsune/enchant`
+    - Applies *Extinguish* to the target Kitsune's held item
+    - Grants the advancement `kitsune:enchant`
+    - Consumes the blessing material

 # References
 *(Roughly in personal use order)*